FoNE: Precise Single-Token Number Embeddings via Fourier Features: Empirical Evaluation

 \paragraph{Baselines.} We compare our proposed FoNE method against several baseline methods for numeric embeddings.
 First, we consider digit-wise tokenization, where each digit in a number is treated as an individual token.
 Second, we evaluate subword tokenization, where numeric values are tokenized into subword units based on the Llama3.2-1b tokenizer's default vocabulary.
 Third, we include the \textsc{xVal} method \cite{golkar2023xval}, which leverages explicit value-based representations for numeric computation.
 As \textsc{xVal} predict floating point numbers, predictions are rounded to calculate accuracy.
 Finally, we fine-tune pre-trained LLMs on the same dataset for comparison.

-\paragraph{Setup.} Our experiments involve multiple configurations of transformer-based models.
-Specifically, we use \texttt{Llama-3.2-1B-Instruct} as the base model.
+\paragraph{Setup.} Our experiments involve multiple configurations of randomly initialized transformer-based models.
 Models were evaluated across varying sizes, ranging from small to large architectures as defined in Table \ref{tab:model_config}.
-In Appendix \ref{sec:gpt2}, we conduct experiments on \texttt{GPT-2-Large} and have the same results.
+For the accuracy vs. training data size experiments, we use a configuration similar to Llama-3.2 but with 38M parameters. {In Appendix \ref{sec:gpt2}, we conduct more experiments on a transformer model with a different configuration and observe consistent results.}

 Learning rates were determined through an extensive search, with the best rates selected separately for each method based on the validation performance.
 Model evaluation used exact match accuracy to assess numeric prediction correctness.
-All models were trained from random initialization.
+All models were trained from random initialization , except the fine-tuned Llama-3.2-1B baseline model.
 We varied the training data size by uniformly sampling subsets and adjusted model sizes to compare accuracy across methods.